esmilc/Fitness-Tracker-App/README.md

 # Fitness-Tracker-App

 1) Work on the database
+2) Never store API key in the code

 Ideas for Logic:
 - User adds workouts that gets pushed into database right there, but include a delete feature